lwdozal/AI-ML_PipelineWorkshop/README.md

-# AI Workbench: AI/MLOPs Pipeline Workshop
+# AI Workbench for Synthetic Data Generation, M-LLM Comparison, and Network Building
-- Funded by Jetstream2
+- Funded by Jetstream2 \
 MLOPs and LLMOPs for Jetstream2 AI Worskhop \
 December 2025